ovimihai/redis-ru101-course-notes/Week-5.md

         - then `SCRIPT KILL` can be ran safely
         - however if data has ben written, the only safe option is `SHUTDOWN NOSAVE` command
             - terminate server, without saving anything after the last Disk Flush
-    - :exclamation: devs should make sure scripts don't excede the threshold
+    - :exclamation: devs should make sure scripts don't exceed the threshold

 #### EVAL tips
-- keep the scripts to absolute minumum
+- keep the scripts to absolute minimum
     - check commands, time complexity, data cardinality
 - know that script defines your transaction
     - break the script down in smaller pieces
 - test, test, test with production like values

-## Use CaseL Inventory with Lua
+## Use Case Inventory with Lua

 ![purchase fields](media/image-38.png)
 - model purchase data as a hash